bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/skys-diary.md

 >
 >
 > [Piece of paper taped at the bottom of the page that reads: “Heaven of Hell?”]

+> ### Right page
 >
 >
-> [Right page:]
->
->
 > Then one day, there was nowhere else to go.
 I got to the sea, just watching the water, thinkin’ maybe it should walk
 > into it.
 Hid on a big ship there, in a crate with boxes.
 Lived off crumbs, sometimes rats.
 Sometimes rats lived off me.
 > Sometimes rats lived off me.
 Only thing I could see for weeks was the skys through a crack in the box.
 All I remember
-> was the skys above me,-
+> was the skys above me,watching me, like it was the only thing that didn’t look away.
-> -watching me, like it was the only thing that didn’t look away.
-So when I got to the new world, I told them my name was Skys.
+> So when I got to the new world, I told them my name was Skys.
 >
 >
 > I ended up in a place called Ingleterra.
 They was in war with Novosovia and a place real far called Colombia.